 Communicate with Tenants

 Taking the time to communicate and stay in contact with your tenants may be a challenge if you live a busy life.
 But staying in touch with them helps to open the lines of communication.
 This makes it easier for them to tell you about minor problems that they may otherwise overlook, such as a small leak.
-This may also make them more comfortable telling you their rent may be late and working with you to get it to
+This may also make them more comfortable telling you their rent may be late and working with you to get it.

 Take Advantage of Empty Properties

 The last tip for managing multiple properties is to take advantage of a property when a tenant moves out.
 As soon as a tenant moves out, get inside that property and fix, maintain and renovate anything that you possibly can or that needs it.
 It can be challenging to renovate or repair items with tenants inside.
 You also have to schedule things around their schedule.
 When the property is empty, it is much easier to go in and get everything done at one time before you move another tenant in.

 Acting as a landlord can be challenging, especially if you have a full-time job and a family.
 If you find that you are unable to keep up with the demands, hiring a property management company can be beneficial.
 They can help you to manage your property, allowing you to focus on other elements of your life.

 Carrie C. has written hundreds of home living and home and garden topics.
 She enjoys watching home improvement shows, reading home improvement magazines and trying her hand at do-it-yourself projects.
 She also enjoys topics pertaining to construction equipment, do-it-yourself projects and what factors to look for when hiring a construction company.